 Child Support is an important process when parent’s separate or Divorce.
-Knowing all about the Child Support process in Florida is an important step before facing a divorce or separation.
+Knowing all about the process of Child Support in Florida is an important step before facing a divorce or separation.
 Here we offer a set of questions and answers about Child Support in Florida.

 What is child support?

 Child support is an amount allocated that one parent pays to the other parent to help support the child, to help any daily needs of the child, clothes, food, housing.
 It’s just to help support since there are no longer two incomes in the home.

-Who can seek a child support modification in Florida?
+Who can seek a modficiation of child support in Florida?

 Any party paying child support can seek a modification of that child support in Florida.
 You just need court approval.
 So you would have to notify the court as to what the child support that you’re paying currently, why you need it to be changed, and you need it to be a substantial change, it can’t just be, “I don’t want to do this anymore,” it has to be, “My hours are cut at work, I lost my job, I’m disabled.”
 You need to have a reason as to why that it can’t be done.

-What determines how much child support I have to pay in Florida?
+What determines how much I have to pay of child support in Florida?